statisticalbiotechnology/cb2030/qa/linearmodels.md

 1. How could we evaluate the quality of the linear model? (a variety of  Linear models with different number of variables included, e.g. size or  size and grade).
 Can we know if the variations of the data have been mostly explained by looking at the parameters of residuals?
    > We normally just take interest in the significance, i.e. *p* value, of each parameter of the model.

-1. Is there a reason not to always use mixed selection, such as greater computational requirements?
-     > Not really.
-However, all three suggested schemes are a form of data dredging, or p-value hacking.

 1. As I understood, when building a statistical model for a dataset, it is first decided the shape of the linear model (E.g. Simple straight line, quadratic..) and then, the parameters of the corresponding equation are adjusted to get a best-fitting line.
 I find this, however, quite biased in the sense that we are choosing the model according to how we think the data is distributed.
 Is it possible to do this in a completely unbiased way (that does not imply just trying different models) in which you will get a best-fitting model without deciding the general shape (equation) from the beginning?
  Even, if the regression approach is commonly good enough, wouldn't it always be better to do it in an unsupervised manner to find any type of relationship between the data?
  > There are several ways to do non-linear fits of data.
 However, it is often hard to evaluate significance of such models if they are not linear.
-However, just as you state, there are unsupervised methods to find relationships in data, that will not affect our ability to subsequently test data, e.g. PCA.
-These are seldom used.
+However, just as you state, there are unsupervised methods to find relationships in data, that will not affect our ability to subsequently test data, e.g. PCA and clustering.
+These are seldom used in this context.
 In my mind that is a pity.

 ## Regression